Reframing Chores as Ship Operations

 • increasing online commerce options for customer engagement

-• providing enticing product descriptions and listing
+• providing enticing product descriptions and listings

 • writing instructional guides